 The Corporation no longer uses a corporate wide investment portfolio to support corporate claim liabilities.
 Instead, separate investment portfolios have been set up to support the claim liabilities by lines of business.
 For Basic, between the February 28, 2019 valuation and the March 31 2020 valuation, the discount rate, determined based on the market value weighted yield for the investment portfolio, decreased by 17 basis points from 3.26 per cent to 3.09 per cent.
-For Extension, the discount rate decreased by 77 basis points from 3.26 per cent to 2.49 per cent.
-For SRE, the discount rate decreased by 75 basis points from 3.26 per cent to 2.51 per cent.
-Overall, the decrease in the discount rate increased the discounted net claim liability by \$35.1 million and ILAE provision by \$3.6 million.
+The decrease in the discount rate increased the discounted net claim liabilities by \$33.4 million and ILAE provision by \$3.5 million.